KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-On subsequent casts of Ganyu’s Celestial Shower, if done in quick succession \(immediately after the cooldown generally\), Ganyu’s ascension 4 will actually trigger for the elemental burst unlike in the initial cast, and furthermore; Ganyu’s constellation 4 debuff will carry over to any enemy that is currently in the elemental bursts aura.
+On subsequent casts of Ganyu’s Celestial Shower, if done in quick succession \(immediately after the cooldown generally\), Ganyu’s ascension 4 will actually trigger for the Elemental Burst unlike in the initial cast, and furthermore; Ganyu’s constellation 4 debuff will carry over to any enemy that is currently in the elemental bursts aura.

 **Evidence:**

-Users SavageCabbage and Tiago did some testing of Ganyu’s elemental burst by casting the burst in succession against a cryo regislive, and a group of slimes respectively in order to test for both C4 and non C4 interactions.
+Users SavageCabbage and Tiago did some testing of Ganyu’s Elemental Burst by casting the Burst in succession against a Cryo regislive, and a group of slimes respectively in order to test for both C4 and non C4 interactions.
 The result of which showed that after initial casting, both ascension 4 and constellation 4 were able to carry over providing additional damage for Ganyu.

 [Video 1](https://youtu.be/_QN_X8ptbTw); [Video 2](https://youtu.be/ao8XpqoNGx8); [Video 3](https://youtu.be/qxrIiqGlRI4)

 **Significance:**

-This finding implies that Ganyu’s overall elemental burst damage spikes significantly if done off-cooldown due to A4 being able to go into effect if the elemental burst is cast in quick succession.
+This finding implies that Ganyu’s overall Elemental Burst damage spikes significantly if done off-cooldown due to A4 being able to go into effect if the Elemental Burst is cast in quick succession.
 This in turn greatly improves the value of constellation 1, minorly improves the value of constellation 4, and makes Ganyu’s ascension 4 talent even better than it already is.

 ## Ascension Mechanics